camrtn/onewirebusByteDecoder/README.md

-A simple program that decodes one wire bus data bytes sent by a one wire bus master or slave device.
+A Linux program that decodes data bytes sent by a one wire bus master or slave device.
 Input a .csv file containing the waveform data from the one wire bus interaction you want to decode.
 I created this tool to help develop the F370 eeprom writer.

 To use this program
 ---------------------------------